 Transparency endnote: This post, like one I wrote a couple years ago comparing khandha and kośa, falls under the rubric of “highly speculative comparative theology”, and grew out of an attempt to write one footnote on Māra for my dissertation.
 (Serious metastasized digression!
 D’oh!)
 I’m not enough of a Pāli or Sanskrit scholar to really translate the relevant texts themselves, and I know only the most common texts well.
 Nevertheless, I’m willing to speculate on a correspondence I haven’t ever heard mentioned, as a way to “think in public”, and have enough hubris to do so.
 Folks who prefer their theology flavored by doctrinal certainty and scholarly consensus, this post is not for you.

-Also, readers new to Buddhism and Yoga history and philosophy, please don’t take this as “history” or preach it in your classes with a tone of certainty.
+Also, readers new to Buddhism and Yoga history and philosophy, please don’t take this as “history” or preach it in your classes.
 Go sit with a good teacher, read all the relevant texts yourself, and some books about each separate tradition, and practice passionately.
 This kind of speculation is for pleasure and interdisciplinary fertilization among folks who live immersed in these religions.
-Scholars better than I, I’d love your thoughts, either below or in private.]
+Scholars better than I, I’d love your thoughts, either below or in private.

 Thanks for reading.